The Careers Programme at Key Stage 3 and 4 is delivered through the Tutorial Programme as part of Employability Theme.

 Careers Programme for KS3

 As part of the Learning for Life and Work Programme at KS3 (Employability Theme) pupils are encouraged to develop a fuller understanding of their own personal skills and qualities and how these correspond with those required for particular careers.

-Towards the end of KS3 a Personal Career Planning day run by Sentinus forms the beginning of an 8 week careers module.
-This module involves form classes spending time with the School’s Careers Adviser and completing a variety of activities such as researching databases on different careers, which eventually help pupils choose their GCSE subjects and assess their suitability for certain careers.
+Towards the end of KS3 a Subject Mapping event organised by Eye4Education forms the beginning of an 8 week careers module.
+This module involves form classes spending time with the School’s Careers Adviser and completing a variety of activities such as researching databases on different careers.
+In addition, all pupils (together with their parents) have a careers guidance interview with a member of the careers team.
+These events help pupils choose their GCSE subjects and assess their suitability for certain careers.